singhpraveenk/singhpraveenk.github.io/_research/glacier.md

 title: "Glacier"
 collection: research
 category:
-excerpt: My work includes the estimation of glacial mass loss due to the deposition of black carbon and dust on the snow and ice in the Hindu Kush Himalayan region.
+excerpt: My work includes estimating glacial mass loss due to the deposition of black carbon and dust on the glacier and due to the impact of climate change in the Hindu Kush Himalayan region.
 To learn more about it, click on the above link.
 permalink: /research/glacier
 ---